rigetti/oqaml/README.md

 reg = [|0; 0; 0;|]}
 ```

 Note that the gates in the set `prog` are executed from right to left in the way quantum-mechanical notation acts on a state.

+## Walkthrough
-More details can be found in a small [walkthrough](./readmes/walkthrough.md)
+More details can be found in the small getting started [walkthrough](./readmes/walkthrough.md).

 ## Building the docs
 To build the API docs you can run